-Science Museum: One of the world’s premiere museums dedicated to science, the Science Museum’s world-class collection forms an enduring record of scientific, technological and medical achievements from across the globe.
+Science Museum: One of the world’s premier museums dedicated to science, the Science Museum’s world-class collection forms an enduring record of scientific, technological and medical achievements from across the globe.

 Thames River Police Museum: Established in 1798, the Thames River Police were recruited by the West India Merchants and Planters Committees to protect their cargo from river pirates.
 They became the world’s first police force and this unique museum offers visitors an insight into their history.

 Natural History Museum: This beautiful French Romanesque building, designed specifically to house the British Museum’s natural history collection, was opened to the public in 1881.
 Relief panels in terracotta run the whole length of the facade and show animals, fossils, plants and insects.
 Inside, there is even more!
 Dinosaurs, an ant colony, a giant sequoia, and a blue whale suspended from the ceiling.
 One could likely spend a whole weekend exploring the museum’s collection of over 65 million specimens!

 Whitechapel Gallery: Founded in 1901 to “bring great art to the people of the East End of London“, this gallery shows a changing program of contemporary and 20th-century art.

 Bank of England Museum: Inside the “Old Lady of Threadneedle Street” (the nation’s central bank), you’ll find a museum that traces the history of the nation’s finances from the bank’s foundation in 1694 to today’s modern environment.
 It includes restorations of the 1790s bank stock office, chronological displays of minted coins, and even gold bars.